The Trip (2010 TV series)

-The Trip is a 2010 British television sitcom series and feature film directed by Michael Winterbottom, starring Steve Coogan and Rob Brydon as fictionalised versions of themselves on a restaurant tour of northern England.
+The Trip is a British television sitcom and feature film directed by Michael Winterbottom, starring Steve Coogan and Rob Brydon as fictionalised versions of themselves on a restaurant tour of northern England.
 The series was edited into feature film format and premiered at the Toronto International Film Festival in September 2010.
 The full series was first broadcast on BBC Two and BBC HD in the United Kingdom in November 2010.
 Both the TV series and film received very positive reviews.

 Three further series followed.
 The Trip to Italy was broadcast on BBC Two in 2014, The Trip to Spain was filmed in 2016 and broadcast on Sky Atlantic in 2017, and The Trip to Greece was filmed in 2019 and aired on Sky One in 2020.
 Like the first series, the second, third and fourth were each edited into feature films.
-Winterbottom, Coogan and Brydon stated that The Trip to Greece would be the final series for the show.
+At the time, Winterbottom, Coogan and Brydon stated that The Trip to Greece would be the final series for the show.
+However, a fifth series, The Trip to the Northern Lights, set in Scandinavia, was announced in June 2025.